AndersDeath/diary2/README.md

 # 30 August - Tuesday - Saint-Petersburg

 I've been working hard for whole day.
 Now I need a short brake and maybe in the evening I will add an information about this day.
 But in short.
 I've improoved NG-FIREBASE-AUTH, did some DRSMILE tasks and did research.
+Also I've published piece of news in rubric knock from the future.